 - Report Published -

-|Juvenile Justice System Reform|
+|The Study of Juvenile Justice System Reform|

 |Virginia Commission on Youth|

-|HJR 604 (1995)|
+|HJR 604 (Regular Session, 1995)|

 |The rise in the incidence of violent juvenile crime in Virginia and across the nation has prompted many state legislatures to re-evaluate the premises and structure of the juvenile justice system in their states.
 In addition to an increase in juvenile crime rates, the service system for juveniles in Virginia has changed radically since the last comprehensive review of juvenile justice conducted in 1977.
 The establishment of a separate juvenile correctional agency, the Comprehensive Services Act (CSA), and the Virginia Juvenile Community Crime Control Act (VJCCCA) reflect some of the major structural and funding changes to Virginia's juvenile justice system in recent years.
-However, these reforms did not attempt to reassess the philosophy of the juvenile justice system as enunciated in the Code of Virginia.
-House Joint Resolution No. 604 (HJR 604) had as its study mandate a comprehensive review of the system, encompassing purpose, structure, funding and dispositions available for specific juvenile offender populations.|
+However, these reforms did not attempt to reassess the philosophy of the juvenile justice system as enunciated in the Code.
+HJR 604 had as its study mandate a comprehensive review of the system, encompassing purpose, structure, funding and dispositions available for specific juvenile offender populations.|

 The HJR 604 Task Force held six meetings between April 1st and December 31st.
 These meetings provided members with data analyses, legal research, and results of surveys of Virginia juvenile justice practitioners and the general public.
 Given the short timeframe to address a wide array of issues, the 22-member Task Force broke into smaller workgroups to allow greater attention to be devoted to each of the study's topic areas.
 The four workgroups held ten meetings at which specific areas of reform were identified and discussed.
-Commission on Youth staff researched professional journals and other states' and conducted data analysis on juvenile crime trends and service delivery systems.
+Commission on Youth staff researched professional journals and other states' statutes and conducted data analysis on juvenile crime trends and service delivery systems.
 This information was synthesized by the full Task Force, resulting in the adoption of 55 recommendations for improving the juvenile justice system in Virginia.